Sonoma State University: Admissions

+In Fall 2024, Sonoma State University's total enrollment was 5,784 students.
+This included 5,191 undergraduate students and 593 postgraduate students.
+97.8% of students enrolled at the university were California residents.

 Associations and accreditations

-Sonoma State is accredited by the Western Association of Schools and Colleges.
+Sonoma State is accredited by the WASC Senior College and University Commission.
 Several of the schools within Sonoma State also have additional accreditations, such as the School of Business and Economics, which is accredited by the Association to Advance Collegiate Schools of Business.
-The Mental Health Counseling masters degree program is accredited by the Masters in Psychology and Counseling Accreditation Council (MPCAC).Sonoma State University is the only California school that belongs to the Council of Public Liberal Arts Colleges.
+The Mental Health Counseling master's degree program is accredited by the Masters in Psychology and Counseling Accreditation Council (MPCAC).
+Sonoma State University is the only California school that belongs to the Council of Public Liberal Arts Colleges.

 Art from the Heart

 Art from the Heart, an annual art auction, has been held at the university since 1984 to raise funds for the art gallery's display, advertising, and lecture program by selling invited artists' work.

 Student life

 Athletics

-Sonoma State teams compete in intercollegiate athletics as the Sonoma State Seawolves.
-Sonoma State University is an NCAA Division II member and part of the California Collegiate Athletic Association (CCAA), Western Water Polo Association (WWPA) and the Pacific West Conference (PacWest).
-Ten of SSU's sports are in the CCAA, water polo is in the WWPA, and men's and women's tennis are in the PacWest.
+Sonoma State teams competed in intercollegiate athletics as the Sonoma State Seawolves.
+Sonoma State University was an NCAA Division II member and part of the California Collegiate Athletic Association (CCAA), Western Water Polo Association (WWPA) and the Pacific West Conference (PacWest).
+Ten of SSU's sports were in the CCAA, water polo was in the WWPA, and men's and women's tennis were in the PacWest.

 Sonoma State athletics began in 1964 with the school's first men's basketball team.
 Through the years, the Seawolves have had various successes including national championships in 1990 (women's soccer), 2002 (men's soccer), and 2009 (men's golf).
 The school's traditional colors are navy, Columbia, and white.
-SSU athletic teams participate in the CCAA, an association within the NCAA's Division II.
-The SSU Athletic Department offers nine NCCAA women's sports teams and five men's teams.
-Women's track and field has recently been re-added to university's program.
+SSU athletic teams participated in the CCAA, an association within the NCAA's Division II.
+The SSU Athletic Department offered nine NCAA women's sports teams and five men's teams.
+Women's track and field has been re-added to university's program.
 Besides both being located in the west of California, but one in the south and the other in the north, Sonoma and Dominguez Hills have competed heavily as conference rivals in soccer.

 In the spring of 2020, it was announced that men's tennis, women's tennis, and women's water polo would be disbanded due to insufficient funding.
+In January 2025, it was announced that the athletics department would be eliminated due to budget cuts.